Vic Govt PER #: BR102201

 Do not worry about feeding organic or anything “special” – for the most part, most of those terms are just for marketing purposes.

 It will always be cheaper to feed a raw diet, than it will any sort of commercial diet.
 And yes, when I look at your dog, I can tell quickly if it has not been fed a correct diet.
+The sorts of things I see happen in a puppy when it is fed incorrectly is a pudgy belly and collapsing front pasterns.
+This is not good.
+This is not covered by your health guarantee.

 Please do not feed minced meat or diced meat.
 Where ever possible feed meat on the bone. eg: chicken thigh.
 Your dog needs to take its time to eat.

 If buying fish, go for what is cheapest and small.
 So things like sardines (fresh not canned) are excellent.
+The smaller fish tends to be more tasty as well.

 There is no prize for spending the most amount of money on your dog’s diet.